MfN-Berlin/RDF-to-SemanticWiki/README.md

 # RDF-to-MediaWiki
 Maintaining a semantic MediaWiki is challenging, as any reasonably complex semantic wiki will require dozens of categories, templates, forms and property pages.
-By separating the model from its implementation, it becomes easier to keep an overview of the semantic components used.

-The first step to do this is to model the semantic relationships as an ontology, using a modelling tool such as Protege.

-The second step is to convert the ontology into categories, templates, forms and property pages in the wiki.
 This script takes an ontology file in RDF/XML format as input and creates the necessary wiki pages using the MediaWiki API.

 # Install using Docker
 A wiki is provided as a Docker container for running the tests.
 You will need to install Docker on your machine to run it.
-Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/), then do:
+Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
+Clone the repository, then start the containers:
 ```
 docker-compose up -d
 make install
 ```
 This will install a basic semantic MediaWiki in 3 Docker containers.
-You try out the wiki by opening `http://localhost`.
+Try out the wiki by opening `http://localhost` in a browser.

 ## Testing
 Make sure the wiki is running, then do: